Healthcare Wholesalers, Distributors, Medical Suppliers Market Sector Overview

 AmerisourBergen Business Model Robust Aside From Compounding Pharmacy Challenges

-AmerisourceBergen ( NYSE: ABC ), ranked at number 12 in the Fortune 500, produces over $153 billion in yearly sales.
+AmerisourceBergen (NYSE: ABC), ranked at number 12 in the Fortune 500, produces over $153 billion in yearly sales.
 It acquired privately held pharmaceutical and medical products distributor H.D.
 Smith for $815 million in 2018.
-Their acquisition of pharmacy compounder PharMEDium in 2015 provided them with a high margin business which they will use to augment their pharmacy services as they ramp up moving forward.
-This strategy may be confronted with new regulatory issues / restrictions over the course of 2019 and beyond.
-A number of State and Federal regulatory agencies have expressed concern about and seek clarification on the status of compounding pharmacies as being manufacturers of product versus pharmacy providers.
+Their acquisition of pharmacy compounder PharMEDium in 2015 provided them with a high margin business which they used to augment their pharmacy services as they ramp up moving forward.
+AmerisourceBergen's decision early in 2020 to shut down the PharMEDium business unit permanently following a consent decree and other regulatory action from the FDA in 2019 marked the end of their sterile compounding enterprise which they had paid $2.6 billion for in 2015.

 Much of this stems from the New England Compounding Center's (NECC) safety violations which produced defective product that caused deaths and hospitalizations for patients who contracted meningitis from their use.
 NECC was affiliated with a larger compounding pharmacy entity, Ameridose.
 Both commercial enterprises have ceased to operate.
-As new potential regulations and commercial categorizations are laid out, AmerisourceBergen will have to account for their impact on PharMEDium.
-The Drug Quality and Improvement Act of 2013 and the status of 503B pharmacies ( outsourced pharmacy organizations and facilities approved to produce pharmaceutical products in bulk supply through specific licensing and highly specific process and production approval requirements with strict safety standards ) is part of this equation.
+The Drug Quality and Improvement Act of 2013 and the status of 503B pharmacies approved to produce pharmaceutical products in bulk supply through specific licensing and specific production requirements with strict safety standards changed the course of AmeriSourceBergen's plans.

 AmerisourceBergen And Walgreens